thegenius/openJSON/README.md

     test2[12] = "hello c++ json object";

-API:
-Type defines:
-typedef unsigned char  	uint8_t typedef unsigned short 	uint16_t typedef unsigned int    uint32_t typedef unsigned long  	uint64_t typedef char  	int8_t typedef short 	int16_t typedef int   	int32_t typedef long  	int64_t
+#API:#
+##Type defines:##
+	typedef unsigned char  	uint8_t
+	typedef unsigned short 	uint16_t
+	typedef unsigned int    uint32_t
+	typedef unsigned long  	uint64_t
+	typedef char  	int8_t
+	typedef short 	int16_t
+	typedef int   	int32_t
+	typedef long  	int64_t

-Most important API:
+##Most important API:##
 	Object& parse(const char *str) :
 		The parsing api that take a C string(\0 terminated) as input and generate an Object.
-You can treat the Object as Object in javascript.
-	char* dump(const Object &obj) :
+		You can treat the_		Object 	as Object in javascript._ char* dump(const Object &obj) :
 		The dumping api that take an Object as input and generate its string-representation as output.
 	Object* clone(const Object *obj) :
 		Deep clone api which will copy everything recursively and return it.

-Print API:
+##Print API:##
 	void print() :
 		API for printing the content of the Object.
 It works just like the dump api but with nice indent.
-It supposed to be used when debugging the program.
-	void print_addr() :
+It supposed to be used when debugging the program. void print_addr() :
 		API for printing the address of the Object.
 It will recursively print all the address of its children with nice indent.
 It also supposed to be used when debugging.

-Constructor API:
-Object():
-Default constructor that will construct an object with null type and zero value.
+##Constructor API:##
+	Object()
 	Object(uint8_t u8):
 	Object(uint16_t u16):
 	Object(uint32_t u32):